FlameFractal/farmer-admin/README.md

     - Google's Transliteration API is deprecated.
   - Validating english data against government database of cities, distrcts, villages.
   - Returning CSV of records that failed to upsert.
+  - Allow exporting of farmer data.
+  - Allowing admin users to edit farmer data.
   - Allowing users to filter farmer data based on names, cities, etc.
   - Full text search on farmer data using Atlas Search (ElasticSearch).
-  - Allowing admin users to edit farmer data.
-  - User roles (RBAC).
-  - Server side session management with cache using Redis.
+  - Server side session management with Redis.
 - Performance
   - Large CSV file
     - Upload CSV file from client to S3 using presigned url.
-    - Async process large CSV files using worker and message queue
+    - Async process large CSV files using worker and message queue.
     - Websocket for sucess notification.
+  - API response caching based on query parameters (client, LB).
-  - Server and database within same VPC in a single region
+  - Server and database in a single VPC in a single region.
+- Security
+  - Use service account for Google Cloud instead of API Key.
+  - Move the database in a private VPC.
+  - Role based access control for admin users.
 - Deployment
   - Dockerize and deploy server on AWS ECS
   - Deploy client on AWS S3 and Cloudfront CDN (Edge location caching)